muritane/coordination-architecture/README.md

 ## 2. The Irreducible Fact

-**Action requires irreversible information loss.**
+**Action requires irreversible information loss along the agent’s local trajectory.**

 Any pipeline from
 *world → perception → representation → model → action*
 necessarily maps many possible world states to fewer internal distinctions and ultimately to a single act.
-This mapping is many-to-one and therefore non-invertible.
+This mapping is many-to-one and therefore non-invertible **for the acting agent at the time of action**.

 This loss is:

 * unavoidable (structural, not merely practical),
 * upstream of action,
-* and irrecoverable without explicit redesign of representations or constraints.
+* and irrecoverable *within the current representational regime* without explicit redesign.

 Even with ideal computation and sensing, action collapses distinctions.
 Therefore, the agent does not merely choose actions—it commits to blindness by eliminating alternatives from future consideration.

+Collective systems may preserve discarded distinctions through redundancy, diversity, or external memory, but no individual action escapes local irreversibility.

 ---